 Glenview, IL 60025

 |Hours:||M-F: 8 a.m.-4:30 p.m.

 (Closed New Year’s Day, July 4, Christmas)

-- Click here for a downloadable Visitors’ Guide to The Grove National Historic Landmark.
+- Downloadable Visitors’ Guide to The Grove National Historic Landmark

-- Click here to read the Summer 2015 issue of The Grove’s E-Newsletter, A Leaf from The Grove.
+- Read the Spring 2016 issue of A Leaf from The Grove

 Step into the past at the area’s most unique outdoor history and nature museum.
 Venture out on trails through mature oak forests past wetland pools and stop to watch a family of turtles sunning themselves on a log.
 Learn first hand about the Native American tribes who lived on this land and the settlers who followed them and the tremendous impact they had on this community and beyond.
 Welcome to The Grove.

 The Grove is 143 acres of ecologically diverse prairie grove land preserved and maintained by the Glenview Park District.
 The Grove was the home of visionary horticulturist and educator, Dr. John Kennicott, who brought his family from New Orleans to settle on this land in 1836.
 It was here that Dr. John’s son, Robert Kennicott, developed his love of nature that led to such accomplishments as exhibiting his plant and animal specimen collections at the Smithsonian Institution in Washington, D.C., founding the Chicago Academy of Sciences, and exploring Russian America that led to the purchase of Alaska.
 Because of its rich history, The Grove was designated a National Historic Landmark by the U.S. Department of the Interior in 1976.
 It is on the National Registry of Historic Places.
 The Grove is a partner with the U.S. Fish and Wildlife Service and Chicago Wilderness.